Dr Gerhard Cruywagen is about to reach his 10-year milestone of being chief investment officer (CIO) at Sanlam Investments.

 Being responsible for the management of portfolios of financial assets that have been entrusted to the company by their clients is no easy task.
 In fact, it is expected that these portfolios will have to outperform the returns delivered by pre-defined benchmarks.

-“It is therefore very important to have a consistent investment philosophy and process which you believe in, and then to use that as a basis for making long-term decisions.”
+“It is therefore very important to have a consistent investment philosophy and process that you believe in, and then to use that as a basis for making long-term decisions.”

 Because we are continuously exposed to economic and political news—in addition to changing asset prices—employing such a structured way of thinking aids him in deciding on what is relevant to his clients’ portfolios.